the-widget/react-tube/README.md

 # react-tube
-A fast, no-frills way to search and watch youtube videos.
+A fast, no-frills way to search and watch YouTube videos.